 Claudia Monge at Hey Puppy

-Doing well and doing good An avid doggy mom and supporter of local causes, Claudia Monge, founder of Hey Puppy donates a portion of all Hey Puppy proceeds to local dog rescues and a local women’s shelter.
+An avid doggy mom and supporter of local causes, Claudia Monge, founder of Hey Puppy, donates a portion of all Hey Puppy proceeds to local dog rescues and a local women’s shelter.

 Some say that to succeed as an entrepreneur, you have to be passionate about the work that you’re doing.
 Claudia Monge, founder of Hey Puppy, has a passion for puppies and is using that passion to tap into the growing pet industry.
 Just last year, Americans spent nearly $70 billion on their pets, including health foods and luxury items.